wjahoward/library-management-system/README.txt

 # Note
 - For line 42 of createMember.xhtml, do not format the following code: onkeypress="if (event.which &lt; 48 || event.which &gt; 57) return false;"> <!-- do not format this, as it allows user to not key in any alphabets -->
+- "Pay a Total Fine of $.." allows the user to pay the total fine amount and returning all books